Folic acid is a vitamin that helps in the early formation of your baby's neural tube, which will turn into the brain and the spine.

-By 12 weeks, the baby's neural tube will have closed and so it is not necessary to take folic acid, but it is safe to take all the way through your pregnancy if your pregnancy multivitamin tablets contain it.
+By 12 weeks, the baby's neural tube will have closed and so it is not necessary to take folic acid, but it is not harmful to take it all the way through your pregnancy if you are taking pregnancy multivitamin tablets that contain it.

 1. Bestwick JP et al. (2014).
 “Prevention of neural tube defects: a cross sectional uptake of folic acid supplementation in nearly half a million women.”
 Plos One 2014; DOI: 10.1371/journal.pone.0089354